LEPO: Latent Reasoning Policy Optimization for Large Language Models: Preliminary and Motivation

 \subsection{Stochasticity Really Matters}

-As shown in Eq.\ref{eq: latent token}, unlike discrete sampling, current latent reasoning methods fail to sample diverse trajectories.
-To enable both trajectory and step-level exploration, we introduce stochasticity into continuous representations as detailed in Section \ref{subsec: StoLat}.
+As shown in Eq.\ref{eq: latent token}, unlike discrete sampling, current latent reasoning methods fail to sample diverse trajectories. \citet{wu2025llms} recently proposed using Gumbel-Softmax to restore exploratory capacity.
+Building upon this insight, we conduct preliminary experiments to investigate whether this stochasticity can serve as a foundation for RL.
 We conduct preliminary experiments to investigate this exploration potential.
 First, we observe that stochastic latent reasoning exhibits higher entropy and pass@32 compared to discrete and deterministic latent methods, indicating superior exploration capability.
 Moreover, this enhanced exploration redistributes problems from the low-accuracy to the moderate-accuracy range.
 This phenomenon provides more solvable yet challenging tasks for the model, thereby yielding substantial performance gains during reinforcement learning.

 \textbf{Stochastic latent reasoning enhances exploration (Fig. \ref{fig: motivation-fig}a).} Results show that stochastic latent reasoning maintains higher entropy, which naturally fosters diverse reasoning pathways, improving the discovery of correct solutions evidenced by higher pass@32.